hardcamls/zprize/ntt-results.md

 x4 support

 We measured our latency by taking the FPGA-only evaluation latency across 200 NTT runs.
-Power was measured by sampling `xbutil examaine --report electrical --device <device-pcie-id>` 10 times during the latency benchmark.
+Power was measured by sampling `xbutil examine --report electrical --device <device-pcie-id>` 10 times during the latency benchmark.

 In this normal layout build, we do not perform any preprocessing or post-processing.
 Hence, latency below includes only the FPGA NTT evaluation latency.

-## Latency, Power and Resource Utilization
+## Latency, Power and Resource Utilisation

-The table below depicits our results for various builds
+The table below depicts our results for various builds

 |   Build | Latency(s) | Power(W) | LUTS   | Registers |  DSP | BRAM36 | URAM  |
 |---------|------------|----------|--------|-----------|------|--------|-------|